kapturoff/online-shop/README.md

 ## Testing API

 > All the examples use _curl_ to transfer data via terminal.
-I also assume that you put all the information for the request in the _"request_data.json"_ file in the directory from which you are working with curl.
+I also assume that you put all the data for the request body in the _"request_data.json"_ file that is in the directory from which you are working with curl.

 ### Accessing admin site
-The admin panel of Django is the HTML page, so you access it from browser.
+The admin panel of Django is the HTML page, so you access it using the browser.
 It's placed on _/admin_ endpoint.

 You can use the admin panel to add new products or categories to shop and also manage the users' data.

-### Registering new users
+### Registering of the new users
-You can register new user by sending POST request to _/register_
+You can register new user by sending POST request to _/register_ endpoint.

 Request body must contain:
 ```python